Black Butterfly (2013 film): Plot

 Deepak plans to kill Aarathy in a car accident but she manages to escape.
 Then he plans to throw acid on her face but Reena accidentally intervenes and thus, sustains serious injuries in the process.
-The movie picks up speed as the corrupt Police Inspector C.I Nandakumaran Nadar begins investigations.
-Nandakumaran negotiates with Deepak's mother Sethulakshmi, but refuses later due to her stubborn character.
+The movie picks up speed as Nadar begins investigations.
+Nadar negotiates with Deepak's mother Sethulakshmi, but refuses later due to her stubborn character.
 He completes the investigation with Deepak as the culprit and charges him with the murder attempt.
-But Sethulakshmi approaches a high-ranking minister with whom Nandakumaran has close relationship and asks him to intervene.
-The minister and Nandakumaran negotiate, with Nandakumaran agreeing to release of Deepak from the investigation.
+But Sethulakshmi approaches a high-ranking minister with whom Nadar has close relationship and asks him to intervene.
+The minister and Nadar negotiate, with Nadar agreeing to release of Deepak from the investigation.
 They then try to frame Benny for the murder attempt.

 Benny is arrested, but refuses to accept that he was responsible for the murder attempt.
 Benny still refuses even though the police violently beat him up, in order to force him into accepting that he was responsible.
-Nandakumaran then blackmails Benny into standing in the shoes of the accused in front of the court, if he wants to cure Reena.
+Nandakumar Nadar then blackmails Benny into standing in the shoes of the accused in front of the court, if he wants to cure Reena.
 Benny accepts and is sentenced for several years in prison.
-Later, Benny's friend Sameer reveals to Reena that Benny fell in love with her and he did not commit the crime and is falsely accused in order for her to be cured.
-She realises that Nandakumaran has cheated her and Benny.
+Later, Benny's friend Sameer reveals to Reena that Benny fell in love with her and he is falsely accused in order for her to be cured.
+She realises that Nadar has cheated Benny.
 Angry, she gets to the court and sees Benny being taken back to the prison in a police bus.
-After Nandakumaran celebrates the closing of the case in a call to Sethulakshmi, he is handed a note by Reena where she vows to punish him for cheating Benny and her.
-Nandakumaran reacts, but Reena throws acid on him.
+After Nadar celebrates the closing of the case in a call to Sethulakshmi, he is handed a note by Reena where she vows to punish him for cheating Benny and her.
+When Nadar reacts, Reena throws acid on him.
 She is immediately attacked by police officers on the scene, but was rescued by lawyers nearby who pulls her to safety.

 Reena was arrested and as enquiries run course, the judiciary finds Benny innocent and releases him.
-Reena is sentenced to seven years in prison for the acid attack on Nandakumaran.
+Reena is sentenced to seven years in prison for the acid attack on Nadar.
 In the final scene, Benny meets Reena in prison and proposes his love and tells her in tears that he will be waiting for her.
 The movie ends as he leaves the cell and with the disfigured face of Reena shown on screen.